heig-vd-dai-course/heig-vd-dai-course/26-semester-review-and-exam-preparation/PRESENTATION.md

 ## Taboo questions

 Here are some taboo questions we never take the time to discuss and I would like your opinion on them.
-There will be no judgement, no grades, no consequences.
+There will be no judgement and no consequences.
 I just want to understand your point of view.

 - Did you find the course too difficult?
 - Did you feel the need to cheat during the semester?